Kroonstad

-Kroonstad (Afrikaans directly translated "Crown City"), officially named Maokeng, is the third largest city in the Free State (after Bloemfontein and Welkom) and lies two hours' drive on the N1 from Gauteng.
+Kroonstad (lit.
+'Crown City' in Afrikaans) is a town on the N1 highway in Free State, South Africa.
+It is the fourth largest town in the Free State (after Bloemfontein, Welkom and Bethlehem).
 It is the second-largest commercial and urban centre in the Northern Free State (after Welkom), and an important railway junction on the main line from Cape Town to Johannesburg.
-Maokeng is Sesotho and means "place of the thorn trees (mimosa trees)".

 History

-Kroonstad was established in 1855 by the Irish pioneer Joseph Orpen, and was the first founded after the independence of the Orange Free State.
+Kroonstad was established in 1855 by the Irish pioneer Joseph Orpen, and was the first town founded after the independence of the Orange Free State.
+It was chosen as the capital of the state, a dignity it held from the March 13 to May 11 1900.
+On the following day the town was occupied by Lord Roberts.
+The linking of the town in 1906 with the Colony of Natal made the route via Kroonstad the shortest railway connection between Cape Town and Durban.

 While Kroon means "crown", this was in fact the name of a horse that had drowned in the nearby ford.
 A lover of animals, Orpen had witnessed the incident, and named the infant settlement in honour of the unfortunate creature.
 Similarly, the ford in question came to be known as Kroondrift.

 During the Second Boer War, from 13 March to 11 May 1900, the city became the capital of the Orange Free State, and subsequently the site of a concentration camp to contain Boer women and children.